RanjaniAnjurVenkatraman/Covid_Analysis/README.md

 # Covid_Analysis
 To analyse the global covid trend in last 30 days.
+Implemented visualization using gmaps, regression analysis, heatmap and hypothesis testing

 # Analysis of Covid-19 and Vaccination Count Over the Past 30 Days